We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If your dry mouth is caused by an underlying health condition, you may require additional treatment.
 Ask your doctor for more information about your specific condition, treatment options, and long-term outlook.

 Your doctor will likely review any medications you’re taking to see if any may be causing your dry mouth.
-They may give you a different amount to take or change your medication to relieve symptoms.
+Your doctor may change one or more of your prescriptions, or they may recommend that you change your dosage.

 Your doctor may also prescribe artificial saliva or medications to increase saliva production in your mouth.

-Therapies to repair or regenerate salivary glands may be available in the future to treat dry mouth, but a 2016 research review indicated that research and further advancements are still needed.
+Therapies to repair or regenerate salivary glands may be available in the future to treat dry mouth, but a 2016 review indicated that further research is still needed in this area.

-Talk with your doctor or dentist if you notice ongoing signs of dry mouth.
-These include:
+Talk with a doctor or dentist if you notice signs of dry mouth.
+The Healthline FindCare tool can provide options in your area if you don’t already have a dentist.

 - dry feeling in your mouth or throat